Poás Volcano

-The Poás Volcano (Volcán Poás), is an active 2697 m stratovolcano in central Costa Rica and is located within Poas Volcano National Park.
-It has erupted 40 times since 1828, with a strong eruption on April 2017—causing the evacuation of visitors and residents.
+The Poás Volcano (Volcán Poás), is an active 2697 m stratovolcano in central Costa Rica located within Poas Volcano National Park.
+It has erupted 40 times since 1828, with a strong eruption in April 2017—causing the evacuation of visitors and residents.
 The volcano and surrounding park were closed for nearly 17 months, with a 2.5 kilometer safety perimeter established around the erupting crater.
 On September 1, 2018, the park was reopened to the public only with limited access to the crater observation area.
 They have started to require a reservation on the National Park Website before visitation.
 Adjacent trails to Lake Botos, and the museum at the visitor center remained closed.
 The volcano erupted briefly twice in September 2019.

 Crater lakes

 There are two crater lakes near the summit.
 The northern lake is known as the Laguna Caliente ("hot lagoon") and is located at a height of 2,300 m in a crater approximately 0.3 km wide and 30 m deep.
 It is one of the world's most acidic lakes.
 The acidity varies after rain and changes in volcanic activity, sometimes reaching a pH of almost 0.
 The bottom of this lake is covered with a layer of liquid sulfur.
 Acidity, lake temperature fluctuations, and a complex, toxic sulfur and iron chemistry (conjectured to be like conditions on early Earth and Mars) limits aquatic life to a specially-adapted Acidiphilium bacteria.
 Above ground, acid gases create acid rain and acid fog, causing damage to surrounding ecosystems and often irritation of eyes and lungs.

 Lake Botos, the southern lake, fills an inactive crater, with the latest eruption in 7500 BC.
 It is cold and clear, and is surrounded by a cloud forest within the National Park boundaries.